fboehm/jse-2019/Rmd/jse-2019-ms.md

 introduced or deprecated
 metadata.

-### combine computational topics with data analysis in the practice of statistics
+## Combine computational topics with data analysis in the practice of statistics

 computational topics: LDA & topic modeling; time series analysis;
 sentiment analysis.